mj-h/uncertainty-string/README.md

 Examples
 --------
-For a full list of examples, see the [test file](test/UncertaintyString.test.ts).
+For a full list of examples, see the [test file](test/UncertaintyString.test.ts) or play with `UncertaintyString` on the [playground](https://mj-h.github.io/uncertainty-string/)